ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/type-conversion.md

 <!-- TODO: Gateway client does not support toDecimal128OrNull(expr, S) -->

 **Arguments**
 - `expr` — Expression, returns a value in the String data type.
-ByteHouse expects the textual representation of the decimal number.
+ByConity expects the textual representation of the decimal number.
 For example, `'1.111'` .
 - `S` — Scale, the number of decimal places in the resulting value.

 **Returned value**
 A value in the `Nullable(Decimal(P,S))` data type.
 The value contains:
-- Number with `S` decimal places, if ByteHouse interprets the input string as a number.
+- Number with `S` decimal places, if ByConity interprets the input string as a number.
-- `NULL` , if ByteHouse can’t interpret the input string as a number or if the input number contains more than `S` decimal places.
+- `NULL` , if ByConity can’t interpret the input string as a number or if the input number contains more than `S` decimal places.

 **Examples**